yuoohmaths/academic-webpage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Networks and Complex Systems
+- Network and Data Sciences
-- Network Dynamics and Optimisation
+# - Network Dynamics and Optimisation
 # - Networks of positive and negative signs (signed networks)
-- Mathematical Statistics and Data Science
+# - Mathematical Statistics and Data Science

 # Education to show in About widget
 education: